-The College Prep Phoenix Program
+The College Prep Phoenix LEVEL OF COURSES

-- Support in English and Language Arts: Freshmen who enroll in the Phoenix program will often be scheduled for an English I course that will teach grammar, punctuation, and writing skills as well as a Language Arts course that will reinforce reading skills.
+Support in English and Language Arts: Freshmen who are registered for Phoenix level English I will typically also have Language Arts I, a course that will reinforce reading skills.
 This Language Arts course takes the place of a world language course.
 Should a student continue to benefit from additional Language Arts support in his sophomore year, he would be enrolled in Language Arts II.
 Those students who then wish to take a world language can do so beginning in junior year, if approved.

 For further information about Phoenix coursework, please contact Mr. Christopher Perez, the Director of Curriculum at firstname.lastname@example.org or 773-282-8844, ext.
 228. For further information about the modifications and accommodations that can be supported, please contact Mrs. Lisa Bodnar, the Director of Student Services and Diverse Learning Coordinator at email@example.com or 773-282-8844, ext.
 244.